University Honors College

 "Maintaining Our Legacy of Excellence"

 The Honors Program curriculum offers a wide range of challenging courses.
 We offer special seminars and courses that engage students in direct involvement with faculty from freshman to senior years.
 Students entering their freshman year are expected to elect 24 hours of their course work in Honors.
 A minimum of 18 hours of Honors course work is required for incoming sophomores; many do more.

-To help students take the greatest advantage of the rich opportunities at TSU, our Honors advisors meet with them individually, beginning at Orientation and continuing throughout their college career.
+To help students take the greatest advantage of the rich opportunities at TSU, our Honors advisers meet with them individually, beginning at Orientation and continuing throughout their college career.

-Honors Program students are eligible to live in Hale Hall, a co-ed facility that is equipped with an an on-site laundry room, barber/beauty salon, cable TV and Wi-Fi, and computer lab.
+Honors College students are eligible to live in Hale Hall, a co-ed facility that is equipped with an an on-site laundry room, barber/beauty salon, cable TV and Wi-fi, and computer lab.
 Residents also enjoy a state-of-the-art lounge area for programmatic and recreational use.
 Honors General Body Meetings are held there once a semester.